phpMussel/phpMussel/_docs/readme.EN.txt

  = SIGNATURE BREAKDOWN =
    The following is a breakdown of the types of signatures used by phpMussel:
    - "MD5 Signatures" (md5_*).
-Checked against the MD5 hash of the contents
+Checked against the MD5 hash of the contents and
-      and the filesize of every non-whitelisted file targeted for scanning.
+      the filesize of every non-whitelisted file targeted for scanning.
    - "General Signatures" (general_*).
 Checked against the contents of every non-whitelisted file targeted for scanning.
+   - "Normalised ASCII Signatures" (ascii_*).
+Checked against the contents of every non-whitelisted file targeted for scanning.
    - "General Commands" (hex_general_commands.csv).
 Checked against the contents of every non-whitelisted file targeted for scanning.
    - "Portable Executable Sectional Signatures" (pe_*).
 Checked against the contents of every non-whitelisted targeted for scanning and matched to the PE format.
    - "Portable Executable Signatures" (exe_*).
 Checked against the contents of every non-whitelisted targeted for scanning and matched to the PE format.
    - "ELF Signatures" (elf_*).
 Checked against the contents of every non-whitelisted file targeted for scanning and matched to the ELF format.
    - "Graphics Signatures" (graphics_*).
 Checked against the contents of every non-whitelisted file targeted for scanning and matched to a known graphical file format.
    - "Mach-O Signatures" (macho_*).
 Checked against the contents of every non-whitelisted file targeted for scanning and matched to the Mach-O format.
    - "ZIP MetaData Signatures" (metadata_*).
-Checked against the CRC32
-     hash and filesize of the initial file contained inside of any non-whitelisted archive targeted for scanning.
+Checked against the CRC32 hash and filesize of the initial file contained inside of any non-whitelisted archive targeted for scanning.
    - "Email Signatures" (mail_*).
 Checked against the $body variable parsed to the phpMussel_mail() function, which is intended to be the body of email messages or similar entities (potentially forum posts and etcetera).
-   (Note that any of these signatures may be easily disabled via
+     (Note that any of these signatures may be easily disabled via phpmussel.ini).
-    phpmussel.ini).

                                      ~ ~ ~